 Management of commercial and recreational fishing inside Natura 2000 areas will continue during the period.
 In the near future, approximately 30 marine protected areas (different designations) will be prioritized for fisheries regulation.
-All fisheries will be proposed to be banned in areas to be maintained as unaffected by local human impact, in line with the emerging European Commission concept of "strict protection".

 General measures to further improve water quality, for instance reducing eutrophication, are essential and will continue throughout the period as part of the Swedish river basin management plans.
 Measures to reduce and mitigate local input of nutrients and organic matter to the marine environment, such as mitigating internal loading of phosphorus, restoring natural hydrology and installing ditches, are prioritized during this period.